AlexanderKosik/kickstart_regex/content/groups.md

 Suppose we want to extract the salutation of a letter.
 The salutation may be "Dear Sir" or Dear Madamme".

 We could write a RegEx which matches one or the other like this: `r"Dear (Sir|Madamme)"`.
-This will match on both cases but not if Sir and Madamme are missing.
+This will match on both cases but not if Sir **and** Madamme are missing.
 Be aware, that we can use every meta characters or "Sub RegEx" within the groups, not just string literals as seen in this example.

 ## Exercise (Valid mobile number)

+We will now apply our new knowledge about *groups* in an exercise.

 We want to validate some mobile numbers.
 For that we write a function that returns `True` if passed string contains a valid mobile number, or False otherwise.